NikitaSer/qa_automation_GL/framework/README.md

-Command to run tests:
+In order to run API tests use the following command:

-> pytest .
+> pytest tests/test_api_client.py

-In order to debug or to see any standard output use -s flag is equivalent to --capture=no:
+\
+In order to run UI tests you need to specify browser parameter.
+For example, the test from tests/test_ui.py will run for Chrome browser:

-> pytest -s .
+> pytest --browser=chrome tests/test_ui.py

+\
 In order to see detailed pytest output use -v (verbose) flag:
 > pytest -v .